yochaigal/cairn/wip/2e/core-rules.md

 - Enemies must pass a WIL save to avoid fleeing when they take their first casualty and again when they lose half their number.
 - Some groups may use their leader's WIL in place of their own.
 Lone foes must save when they're reduced to 0 HP.
 - Morale does not affect PCs.

-## Inventory Slots

-- Most items take up one slot unless otherwise indicated.
-- _Petty_ items do not take up any slots. _Bulky_ items take up **two** slots.
-- A bag of coins worth less than 100gp is _petty_ and does not occupy a slot.

 ## Hirelings